-NBA Rumors: Matt Barnes Reveals Why Chris Paul And Blake Griffin Failed To Win NBA Title In L.A.
+NBA Rumors: Matt Barnes Reveals Why Chris Paul And Blake Griffin Failed To Win NBA Title With L.A.
 Clippers

 The Lob City era started when the Los Angeles Clippers acquired Chris Paul from the then-New Orleans Hornets during the 2011-2012 NBA season.
-The “Big Three” of Paul, Blake Griffin, and DeAndre Jordan made most people believed that the Clippers were finally in a strong position to win their first NBA championship title.
-Unfortunately, the Clippers failed to live up to expectations and their only greatest achievement was reaching the Western Conference semifinals.
+The “Big Three” of Paul, Blake Griffin, and DeAndre Jordan made most people believe that the Clippers were finally in a strong position to win their first NBA championship.
+Unfortunately, the Clippers failed to live up to expectations and their greatest achievement was reaching the Western Conference semifinals.

-In an appearance on Lunchtime with Roggin and Rodney show on AM 570 LA Sports (h/t Yahoo Sports), Matt Barnes, who was a member of the Clippers from 2012 to 2015, explained why they failed to bring a Larry O’Brien Trophy in Los Angeles despite having one of the most talented rosters in the league.
+In an appearance on Lunchtime with Roggin and Rodney show on AM 570 LA Sports, as reported by Yahoo Sports, Matt Barnes, who was a member of the Clippers from 2012 to 2015, explained why they failed to bring a Larry O’Brien Trophy in Los Angeles despite having one of the most talented rosters in the league.

 “Just too many egos, young acting.
 We thought we were going to be the Warriors right up until they won the championship.
 We knocked them out of the playoffs the year before they came back and won, so we had a very talented team.
 We just couldn’t get on the same page.
 It was crazy.
 We were all cool off the court and I was like ‘how are we cool off the court and can’t get it together on the court?’
 That was our… our mental toughness was what kept us from winning championships for the Clippers.”